 Computer Detail View

 If you tap any computer, you will be presented with a more detailed view for that computer.

-Here you get a bit more detail for that specific computer including:
+Here you will see more information on that specific computer including:

 - Name of computer